 PROVIDER agrees to safeguard, protect, and promote the rights of CONSUMERs.
 The PROVIDER is expected to follow the Recipient Rights provisions of the Mental Health Code, corresponding Administrative Rules, and the Recipient Rights Policies and Procedures delineated in Attachment G: Recipient Rights Policies & Attestation to this Agreement.

-PROVIDER agrees to comply with, in their entirety, the policies and procedures providing for the safeguarding of the rights of CONSUMERs as established by PAYOR.
+PROVIDER agrees to comply with, in their entirety, the policies and procedures, delineated in Attachment G, providing for the safeguarding of the rights of CONSUMERs as established by PAYOR.

 PROVIDER agrees to protect the rights of all persons using their services as guaranteed in 1974 Public Act 258, as amended, and 330.7001, et seq. of the Michigan Administrative Rules.